- #4 of Dan Slott's run is essentially a constant stream of these, as Jen represents Spider-Man in court against J. Jonah Jameson for libel.

 - Also helped by John asking if the suit's working.
 The answer?
 "It's working just fine."

-- From the original Sensational run, a both Funny and Awesome moment sees She-Hulk and friends escaping a dangerous situation by running across the two-page mail-away ad spread in the middle of the comic.
+- From the original Sensational run, issue #5, a both Funny and Awesome moment sees She-Hulk and friends escaping a trap from Doctor Bong by running across the two-page mail-away ad spread in the middle of the comic.
 Every single entry mocks the title and/or creators involved with it, from numerous jabs on The New Universe to pointing out the open joke that Walter and Louise Simonson are the models for the parents in Power Pack.

 - The Sensational run has a Funny moment with its first and final covers.
 The first cover has She-Hulk tell readers that if they don't start picking up her comic, she was going to come and tear up their X-Men comics.
 On the cover of her final issue, she tells the reader to hand 'em over.